 - rapid increase in head circumference

-- swollen veins that are recognizable to the naked eye
+- swollen veins that are easily seen with the naked eye

 - downward cast of the eyes (called "sunsetting")